 - ME 615 | Graduate Thesis in Engineering

-- Electives (21 credits, see Course Catalog for more information)
+- Electives (see Course Catalog for more information)

 Enrolled students may submit a proposal for admittance to the master of science degree program.
 Contact Laurie Granstrand, Manager of Graduate Programs, for more information.

 Mechanical engineering graduate students focus their studies in the following areas:

 - Acoustical Engineering, Aeroacoustics, and Noise Control